wazuh/wazuh-documentation/source/amazon/services/supported-services/ecr-image-scanning.rst

 #.
 The Lambda function will create a log group and a log stream in CloudWatch Logs to store the response received.
 #.
 Wazuh will pull the logs from the CloudWatch log groups using the CloudWatch Logs integration.

-This section covers how to configure AWS to store the scan findings in CloudWatch Logs so they can be integrated into Wazuh.
+The following sections cover how to configure AWS to store the scan findings in CloudWatch Logs and how to ingest them into Wazuh.

 AWS configuration